 Before you make an offer on your next home, carefully consider the many advantages of new construction.
 New homes offer the perfect option for budget-conscious homeowners who don’t want to waste time or money on home repairs and renovations.

-Would you like to learn more about the many amenities and features County Classics at Hillsborough offers?
+Would you like to learn more about the many amenities and features offered at Country Classics' new home communities?
 Use this convenient form to contact us.

 Home Advisor: How Much Does It Cost to Upgrade an Electrical Panel?

 Homewyse: Homewyse 2010 Home Ownership cost Report

 U.S. News and World Report: 9 Reasons to Buy a Newly Built Home